-[note: this is a letter specifically addressed to the 11th grade students who took my United States History course during the 2012-13 school year in Chicago.
-However, I hold the same sentiments for any students in similar circumstances, and encourage its sharing to those who might benefit from it.]
+(note: I address this letter specifically to the 11th grade students who took my United States History / Reading course during the 2012-13 school year.
+However, I hold the same sentiments for any students in similar circumstances, and encourage its sharing to those who might benefit from it.)

 The world is full of noise.
 It’s hard to find a place quiet enough to hear yourself think.
 You know all about that.
 It’s part of the reason why so many your age have problems reading, even when you want to.
 All the noise.
 The yelling.
 The music so full of anger or hunger or a pain that flees its own meaning.
 The gunshots.
 The television.
 Facebook.
 Cheap laughs.
 All of it distracting you from what you really want to do.
 What you really want to do is understand what’s going on in your own soul.

 You’re seventeen.
 Black.
 You’re still coming to terms with what it all means.
 The history helps, but there’s a lot that’s missing.
 You try to put together the equation.
 Plug in all the variables.
 Seventeen.
 Black.
 2013.
 Chicago.
 South Side.
 You understand each of these terms, but all together, what do they mean for you?
 For what kind of life you are going to be able to live.
 For the nature of your boundaries.

 In your life, you’ve had trials.
 You’ve known kids who didn’t even make it to seventeen.
 You’ve been to funerals.
 You know in your neighborhood everybody is black, everybody is poor, and when the days get hot, everybody is also afraid.
 You understand that fear because you carry it within you as you walk to the train, hoping it’s not yet your time.
 You know enough and are strong enough not to be involved in a gang.
 But you know the gang bangers, too.
 And to be honest, you don’t blame them.
 Everybody is scared.
 And nobody seems to have the answers.